JeffTC72/IoT-manual/README.md

 > ESP-NOW is yet another protocol developed by Espressif, which enables multiple devices to communicate with one another without using Wi-Fi.
 The protocol is similar to the low-power 2.4GHz wireless connectivity that is often deployed in wireless mouses.
 So, the pairing between devices is needed prior to their communication.
 After the pairing is done, the connection is secure and peer-to-peer, with no handshake being required.
 > ~ [espressif](https://www.espressif.com/en/products/software/esp-now/overview/)

-> ESP-NOW is a connectionless communication protocol developed by Espressif that features short packet transmission.
-This protocol enables multiple devices to talk to each other in an easy way.
+> ESP-NOW is a connectionless communication protocol developed by Espressif that features short packet transmission and can be used with ESP8266 and ESP32 boards.
 > ~ [randomnerdtutorial](https://randomnerdtutorials.com/esp-now-esp32-arduino-ide/)

 ## Requirements